marcelomarques05/gcp-challenge-documentai/README.md

 ### Cheat Sheet 🃏

-The `deploy.txt` file contains all the gcloud commands used on this challenge.
+The `deploy.sh` file contains all the gcloud commands used on this challenge.
 Note that you need to change the environment variables to yours before run.
 This can be executed on Cloud Shell